solar-ml/aws-emr-msk/README.md

 ## Problem description

-Electrical faults in photovoltaic (PV) systems may evolve due to several abnormalities in internal configuration.
-We are presented with the task of **building an early detection and fault classification algorithm that uses the available electrical and environmental measurements from the sensors** deployed by most manufacturers of PV equipment.
+Electrical faults in photovoltaic (PV) systems can occur due to various internal system errors or due to external influences.
+Our task is to **build an early detection and fault classification algorithm using the available electrical and environmental measurements from the sensors** used by most PV system manufacturers.

-Figure 1 shows a typical PV system configuration consisting of a 5 × 3 PV panel and a boost converter programmed with the MPPT algorithm to operate the PV module at the maximum power point (MPP).
-The locations of typical photovoltaic panel problems are shown symbolically.
+Figure 1 shows a typical PV system configuration consisting of a 5×3 PV panel and a boost converter programmed with the MPPT algorithm to operate the PV module at the maximum power point (MPP).
+The locations of typical PV panel problems are shown symbolically.
 ![](i/panel_schema.jpg)
 <!-- <p align="center">
   <img src="i/panel_schema.jpg" width="800" />